Inedo/inedo-docs/Content/proget/feeds/vsix/howto-vsix-consume.md

 Now we will populate our Visual Studio Extensions feed `private-vsix` with extensions.
 These can be downloaded from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/).

 ProGet allows you to upload packages from a local source through various means.
-This guide will offer four options; using [pgutil](/docs/proget/reference-api/proget-pgutil), through the UI, bulk uploading or by using PowerShell (For ProGet 2023 and below).
+This guide will offer three options; using [pgutil](/docs/proget/reference-api/proget-pgutil), through the UI, or by bulk uploading.

 ### Option 1: Using Pgutil
 You can use Inedo's [pgutil](/docs/proget/reference-api/proget-pgutil) tool to upload packages by running this command: